 ‘Harsh?
 Impatient?
 Which world are you living in?!’
 Ravi let out a sarcastic laugh.

 ‘It reminded you of our accident, didn’t it?’ asked her mother-in-law, making Rakhi start a fresh round of sobs, as she replied with frantic nods, unable to speak anymore

 ‘Oh Rakhi!’
-Ravi’s face softened, ‘will you ever accept that we are no longer mortals, after all three of us died in that road accident 10 years ago?’
+Ravi’s face softened, ‘when will you ever accept that we are no longer mortals, after the three of us died in that road accident 10 years ago?’